 For many people skateboarding is not just cruising around, it is part of their identity.
 Skateboarding plays an important role in our lifestyle and for many, it is the first love.
 It’ll continue to stay in that place for sure.
 Do we know skateboard history like where it came from ?
 Who invented it ?
 And why it is to consider as prime sports in the twentieth century ?
 Let take a deep study on skateboard history.

 This article consists of many facts and findings on the skateboard history timeline.
-To make your reading interesting we have divided the paragraph into smaller phrases.
+That’s make your reading interesting we have divided the paragraph into smaller phrases.

 In the beginning, you may think

 Who invented the skateboard ?

 The answer to this question is no one knows who invented skateboard.
 Till now many people claimed as an inventor of the skateboard but the truth is still undiscoverable.

 Back in the 1950s

 Surfers developed an amazing concept of driving on pavements back in the 1950s at all over California, the very beginning stage in the skateboard history.
 That actually triggered up the concept of the skateboarding as a warm-up before surfing or after surfing fun.

 It was a group of people then jointly figured out the concept or the idea of the skateboard at the same time.

 As you can see the first structure of skateboarding consists of wooden box or boards, and roller skateboarding wheels.
 The picture is almost clear to all that many people ended up in severe injuries in the early years.